 Not all therapy is emotionally intense or tiring, and most people are surprised to find they are not only able to work for many hours, but find it deeply satisfying to do so.
 While intensives can be demanding, the hope is you'll return from the experience with a renewed sense of trust and empowerment to be your own greatest healer.

 How do I Plan my Retreat?

-I am currently seeing clients for intensives in New York City.
-Please contact me regarding scheduling Hawaii retreats in December 2018/January 2019.
+I am currently seeing clients for weekend intensives in New York City booking now for summer 2019.

 Next steps include: